-The City of Calgary requested that B&A Planning Group prepare an engagement program to facilitate discussions on the recently merged 2018 Draft ARP.
-Feedback gathered during engagement provided guidance for recommendations on revisions and refinements to the draft ARP.
+The City of Calgary requested that B&A Planning Group (B&A) prepare an engagement program to facilitate discussions on the recently combined 2018 Draft ARP.
+Feedback gathered during engagement provided guidance for recommendations on revisions and refinements to the 2018 Draft ARP.
 Beyond a standard report-back, the information gathered has been synthesized to form actual recommendations in the preceding document.

 An overview of the engagement program is summarized here.
-Rather than cover broad topics, the process targeted issues and discussion topics based on feedback received through previous engagement.
+Rather than cover all topics within the ARP, the process targeted issues based on feedback received through previous City-led engagement.
 Understanding previous themes and reviewing engagement summaries helped focus the conversation early in the process.